natenka/pyneng-book-en/docs/source/book/02_git_github/git_github_auth.rst

     $ ssh-keygen -t rsa -b 4096 -C "github_email@gmail.com"

-All questions need to be pressed Enter (it is more secure to use passphrase key but it is possible without it, if you press Enter when asked then passphrase will not be requested from you permanently during operations with repository).
+On all questions, just press Enter.
+It is more secure to use passphrase but if you press Enter when asked then passphrase will not be requested from you permanently during operations with repository.

 Start SSH agent: